candraaditama/server-speedtest.net/README.md

-# Daftar Server speedtest.net
+# Speedtest.net Server List
-Merupakan daftar server Speedtest.net yang disimpan dalam bentuk script address-list MikroTik.
+Speedtest.net server listin MikroTik's firewall address-list format.
-Untuk menggunakannya, upload file ke MikroTik, kemudian jalankan perintah import.
+To use it, upload to your router then run import command from terminal.
-Dipersilahkan bagi yang ingin membantu update daftar
+Feel free to update the list.